 An LEA may claim up to its approved indirect cost rate unless there is specific authority (legislation or regulation) to limit the rate.
 For instance, if program statutory or regulatory language limits indirect costs to 3 percent, and an LEA has an approved rate of 5.25 percent, only 3 percent can be charged to the program for indirect costs; if the LEA had an approved rate of 2.75 percent, only 2.75 percent could be charged.

-For caps associated with the adult education and food services programs, refer to question 17.
+For caps associated with the food services programs, refer to question 17.

 How do I use the indirect cost rate to recover/charge indirect costs?